- Home

 The role of blood cells

-The bone marrow is the soft, spongy material inside bones.
-It produces blood stem cells, which are unspecialised blood cells that usually grow into one of three main types of blood cells: red blood cells, white blood cells and platelets.
-Each type of blood cell has a specific function.
+Bone marrow is the soft, spongy material inside bones.
+Bone marrow produces blood stem cells, which are unspecialised blood cells that usually grow into one of the three main types of blood cells: red blood cells, white blood cells and platelets.
+Each type of blood cell has a specific function (see diagram below).

 There are different types of white blood cells.
 The lymph nodes, lymph tissue and lymph fluid all contain the white blood cells known as lymphocytes.

-When germs become trapped in the lymph nodes, the nodes become swollen, which is a sign that your body is fighting an infection.
+When germs become trapped in the lymph nodes, the nodes swell.
+Swollen lymph nodes are a sign that your body is fighting an infection.
 For example, the lymph nodes in your neck may swell when you have a sore throat.
-The swelling happens because the lymphocytes in the lymph nodes multiply to fight off the virus or bacteria that is causing the infection.
+Swelling happens because the lymphocytes in the lymph nodes multiply to fight off the virus or bacteria that is causing the infection.

-Diseases such as lymphoma or treatments such as chemotherapy can lower the number of blood cells in the body, and this can cause particular symptoms:
+Diseases such as lymphoma or treatments such as chemotherapy can lower the number of blood cells in the body.
+This can cause particular symptoms:

-- A low level of white blood cells is called neutropenia, which makes you more likely to get infections.
+- A low level of white blood cells (neutropenia or lymphopenia) makes you more likely to get infections.

-- A low level of red blood cells is called anaemia, which may make you look pale and feel tired, breathless and dizzy.
+- A low level of red blood cells (anaemia) may make you look pale and feel tired, breathless and dizzy.

-- A low level of platelets is called thrombocytopenia, which means you bruise or bleed easily.
+- A low level of platelets (thrombocytopenia) means you bruise or bleed easily.

-For more information about blood cancers, visit the Leukaemia Foundation.
+For more information about lymphoma, visit Lymphoma Australia, and for more on blood cancers, visit Leukaemia Foundation.

 Types of blood cells

-The blood contains different types of cells, which all play different roles.
-Lymphoma begins when white blood cells known as lymphocytes become abnormal.
+The blood contains different types of cells, which all play different roles in the body.

 What types are there?

-Classical Hodgkin lymphoma and nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL) are the two main types of Hodgkin lymphoma.
-They differ in how they look under the microscope, and how they grow and spread.
+These types differ in how they look under the microscope, and how they grow and spread.

 Classical Hodgkin lymphoma |